Written by Lois Li, published by Forrest Yu

 The visitors are waiting for their buses at the distribution center

 The visitors are waiting to get on the cableway

 Sentosa is a famous attraction that I visited.
 Numerous visitors come here every day but it still keeps well-organized.
 The cableway is in good order and the aquarium has clear direction signs.
-Even at the light railway station, where the train runs every 30 seconds, there will be staff members arranging the passengers to get on and off.
+Even at the light railway station, where the train runs every 30 seconds, there will be staff members arranging for the passengers to get on and off.

 The direction signs can be seen everywhere in the aquarium

 In Singapore, you can see strangers smiling at you everywhere.
 People who work at tourism attractions smile from the bottom of their hearts even when doing a monotonous job like collecting 4D glasses.
 The restaurant attendants smile at you for ordering a breakfast only worth 5 Singapore Dollars.
-They believe in that working for visitors from all over the world is more than a job, it's an image through which the concept that service is utmost in Singapore can be spread to the rest of the world.
+They believe that working for visitors from all over the world is more than a job, it's an image through which the concept that service is utmost in Singapore can be spread to the rest of the world.

 On a night safari, I chose to explore by myself but lost my way on a tri-crotched crossroad.
 So I took out my map and intended to read it.
 At this time, a zoo staff member approached me and asked whether I needed help.
 To my surprise, as I opened the map, he turned on the torchlight for me.
 Although it was an unintentional behavior, I was still deeply impressed.